google/cyanobyte/README.md

 ### Options
 * `-t` - A template file.
 You can provide multiple template files.
 * `-o` - The output directory where files will be generated.
+* `-e` - The directory that emboss folder is stored.
-* `-d` - Debug flag to print out additional information
+* `-d` - Debug flag to print out additional information.
-* `-c` - Clean the output directory before generating files
+* `-c` - Clean the output directory before generating files.

 One or multiple files can be passed as an argument.